 DRNC seeks private grants to increase our advocacy for disabled people.
 This work is defined in our project proposals and is not subject to public comments.

-- Advocate for people with disabilities to have equal access to integrated jobs that pay at least minimum wage
+- Advocate for people with disabilities to have opportunities to obtain and maintain integrated jobs that pay at least minimum wage

-- Reduce unnecessary institutionalization of individuals with disabilities and improve access to home and community-based healthcare services and supports
+- Reduce unnecessary institutionalization of individuals with disabilities and improve access to home and community-based services and supports (HCBS)

 - Advocate for a safe, equitable and just criminal legal system for people with disabilities

-- Enforce the right of disabled people to control their own lives
+- Advocate for people with disabilities to control their own lives

 DRNC’s Work Outside the Advocacy Targets